Phrase lesson

 - Reusable pattern:

-〜 を / のんでいます - Replace the
+〜 を / のんでいます - You can replace

 Core words